Introduction

 Example

 In this example where Sam is the customer and Tom is the support agent, the top-level messages will be grouped into a single conversation.
 If you choose to create a new thread off of one of those individual messages, that will automatically become its own separate conversation.
-Any replies in the top level with remain tracked to the initial conversation.
+Any replies in the top level will remain tracked to the initial conversation.

 Automations